 Only during your performance review does your boss say that you did not meet the expectations, but what were these expectations?
 If a boss does not say where he wants his staff to comply, he can not expect them to perform properly.
 And can you believe this anyway?
 A boss thinks you are not meeting expectations, but tells you only at the end of the year?
 Read more about the idiocy of performance reviews here.

 Better yet, why don’t you become your own boss and start your own internet business, as I did three years ago.
 All you need is the right support, which I found in Wealthy Affiliate.
 You can experience this unique opportunity also.
 You can read my personal review on how they operate here.
-Learn firsthand by joining for one week, completely FREE.
+Learn firsthand by joining for one week, completely FREE, through the link in my review.

 As always, please feel free to ask any questions you have and I will reply to you within 24 hours.